Random coalescing geodesics in first-passage percolation: Labels and non-crossing geodesics

 \begin{lemma} Let $I\subseteq[0,1]$ be an (open or closed) interval.
 If $\P(\labels\cap I\neq\emptyset)=1$, then there exists $\alpha\in I$ such that $\P(\alpha\in\labels)=1$. \end{lemma}

 \begin{proof} Observe first that if $I$ is open, then we may pick a closed subinterval $I'\subseteq I$ for which $\P(\labels\cap I'\neq\emptyset)>0$.
 According to Lemma~\ref{lma:exists_label} this probability is then 1, so it will suffice to prove the lemma for $I$ closed.
+Assume that $I=[a,b]$.
+Either $\P(b\in\labels)>0$, or not.
+In the former case Lemma~\ref{copa} completes the proof.
+In the latter let